-Her primary fields of interest are Company Law, Corporate Insolvency, Corporate Governance, and Insurance Law, and she has published on various aspects of these topics in notable South African journals.
-She has also recently contributed to the upcoming edition of Blackman’s Commentary on the Companies Act, one of the leading South African authorities on Company Law.
+Her primary fields of interest are Company Law, Corporate Insolvency, Corporate Governance, Insurance Law, and Legal Education.
+She has published on various aspects of these topics in notable South African journals.

-“Alterable and unalterable provisions of the Companies Act 71 of 2008: Recent Cases Expose Inherent Uncertainties” Journal of Corporate and Commercial Law and Practice Volume 1 (2016)
+- “Alterable and unalterable provisions of the Companies Act 71 of 2008: Recent Cases Expose Inherent Uncertainties” (2016) 2 The Journal of Corporate and Commercial Law and Practice 40

 - “Post-commencement finance – domiciled resident or uneasy foreign transplant?”
 (2017) 20 Potchefstroom Electronic Law Journal

 - “Developments in the Interpretation of South African Company Law” Institute of Commercial and Corporate Law Conference, Durham University, 2019

 - “The use of Blended Learning to Support Student Wellness: Experiences Teaching Company Law at the University of Cape Town” Nottingham Trent University, Centre for Legal Education Conference, (Virtual Conference) 2020

 - Contributor: “Commentary on the Companies Act” (2018) Juta